ClintH/ixfx/BUILDING.md

 ## Using a local copy of ixfx

-If you're working in other repositories, but want to use live-updated sources:
+If you're working in other repositories, but want to use local copy of `ixfx`.

 ```
 (in ixfx repo)
 npm link
-npm bundle:watch   // continually rebuilds dist bundle

 (in remote repo)
 npm link ../ixfx